Earth Runners | Vegan | $75 | Made in USA

 For more on adjusting and trimming your straps see this page.

 Besides the roughness of the strap, one other concern I hear from readers is that it puts pressure on the second toe joint.
 This can be really irritating for some people and even painful.
 I have found that adjusting until you hit the sweet spot is key to the thong strap being comfortable, but you can see that the strap slants over that second toe.
 I personally have not had an issue with this, but it’s something to keep in mind if your joints are sensitive.
+And again, might want to choose the ergonomic laces if this is a concern for you.

 Earth Runners are barefoot sandals, which means that they don’t inhibit your foot function at all.
 Your toes can spread, your feet can bend, and you can move like humans do.
 Other hiking sandals like Chacos are stiff and restrictive, which may protect you from the ground but hinders your movement.
 I wear nothing but minimalist shoes so that my feet can stay strong and supple, and Earth Runners meet all my requirements for healthy footwear.